Paradroid: Gameplay

 In either case, the droid being controlled by the player is destroyed.
-If the player beats the droid in this mini-game, they take control of that droid.
-If not, either the droid is destroyed and the player returned to the game as just the Influence Device (if they were previously controlling a different droid), or the player is killed, ending the game, if they were not already controlling another droid before the takeover attempt.
+If the player beats the droid in this minigame, they take control of that droid.
+If not, either the droid is destroyed and the player is returned to the game simply as the Influence Device (if they were previously controlling a different droid), or the player is killed, ending the game, if they were not already controlling another droid before the takeover attempt.

-While in control of another droid, the player effectively acts as that droid, meaning the player has access to that droid's maneuverability, armor, weapons and "power supplies" (used during the droid-control mini-game).
+While in control of another droid, the player effectively acts as that droid, meaning the player has access to its maneuverability, armor, weapons and power supplies (used during the droid-control minigame).
 If the droid has weapons, the player can destroy other droids by shooting them instead of taking them over, though higher-numbered droids can require several shots to destroy and might fire back.
 The player has control of a droid only for a limited amount of time (which is inversely proportional to the droid's number).
 If that time elapses, the controlled droid self-destructs and the player reverts to the Influence Device (001).

 The spaceship has 20 decks, each with many rooms; the game has more than 400 screens.
 Doors and elevators connect the rooms and the decks.
 Only droids in the player's line of sight are visible, although doors being operated by out-of-sight droids can be seen moving.
 Many rooms have computer terminals that provide access to maps of the current deck and the entire ship as well as droid information.
 Each droid can access information about itself and all lower-numbered droids (this access is available to the player based on the droid being controlled).

 Goals and challenges

-As well as achieving a high score, Paradroid players can aim to completely clear one or more ships of robots and to achieve a successful transfer from the 001 Influence Device to the unstable 999 droid.
+As well as achieving a high score, Paradroid players can aim to completely clear one or more ships of robots and to attain a successful transfer from the 001 Influence Device to the unstable 999 droid.
 Despite the instructions referring to a finite fleet, the Commodore 64 game never ends.
 When clearing the eighth ship called "Itsnotardenuff", the players are just placed back on the ship with higher-ranking droids on each deck.